gyselax/gyselalibxx/assets/.doxy/gyselalibxx/gyselalibxx/classRefinedDiscretePoloidalCSSplineMappingBuilder.md

 * [**X**](structX.md) The first Cartesian dimension.
 * [**Y**](structY.md) The second Cartesian dimension.
-* `SplineBuilder` An operator for building spline coefficients.
-* `SplineEvaluator` An operator for evaluating a spline.
+* `Interpolator` An spline interpolator for building and evaluating a spline.
 * `ncells_r` The number of cells in the refined spline in the radial direction.
 * `ncells_theta` The number of cells in the refined spline in the radial direction.